 - Cost-effectiveness: Unlike an insourcing team, a dedicated outsourcing team will save you a significant amount of money.
 You will not have to conduct a large number of interviews, pay high wages to top in-house specialists, or outfit workspaces.
 You pay the agreed-upon rate per hour or for the entire project.
-You also do not have to pay salaries when the project is completed, and the team is idle; the third-party company will take care of all the expenses regarding the engineer, such as vacations, insurance, and work resources.
+You also do not have to pay salaries when the project is completed and the team is idle; the third-party company will take care of all the expenses regarding the engineer, such as vacations, insurance, and work resources.

 - Flexibility: Building an in-house team takes time.
 Every time you want to employ a new team member, you must undergo a lengthy hiring procedure.
 Outsourcing work to another firm will assist you in obtaining the resources quicker while still attending to your project’s needs.

 - Faster project delivery: There are many engineers and companies available that can handle a wide range of assignments.
 It will not be difficult for you to hire a qualified professional who can accomplish a coding task, DevOps implementation, or any other tech-related task you have in mind.
-In reality, you may find subject matter experts with in-depth, comprehensive expertise that your staff cannot match.
+In reality, you may find subject matter experts with the in-depth, comprehensive expertise that your staff cannot match.

-There are, however, some disadvantages to outsourcing vs in-house teams:
+There are, however, some disadvantages to outsourcing vs. in-house teams:

-- Management issues: You can be active in the project, but you cannot control everything.
+- Management issues: You can be active in the project but cannot control everything.
 Actually, with a reputable outsourcing company, you won’t need to control each step.
 However, many business owners still dislike delegating key management responsibilities.
 In this situation, you may employ a dedicated team and seek the assistance of your in-house project manager.